jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
-- (MVP) Distinguish between multiple backlinks in the same file
-- (MVP)Move pagination to template option
 - (MVP) Custom URL (in video tutorial)
 - (MVP) Example site and source that demos all working features
     - Explain CLI usage in and out of workingdirectory
 - add readme instructions in config dir?
 - Change icon from deno dinosaur to something else
     - http://www.angusj.com/resourcehacker/
-- Add footer
+- Add footer with app name and such
 - Potential app name ideas:
     - Osiris
     - Usir